sameesin/cisco-csftd-on-aws/content/60_Deploy_Test_Machines/2_Deployment.md

 Bastion:
 ![bastion](/static//images/deploy_test_machines/bastion_instance.jpeg)

+Wait for the bastion server to be up and ready before running the following commands.

 ## <ins>**Application Server**:</ins>
 Navigate to the Cloud9 terminal and copy **apps.tf**, **apache_install.tpl** files from the Resources folder to the Development folder.